Table of Contents

 Important: off-label use of succinylcholine is to reduce the intensity of muscle contractions of electroconvulsive therapy (ECT).

-Succinylcholine can interact with inhaled anaesthetics and cause malignant hyperthermia.
+Succinylcholine can interact with inhaled anesthetics and cause malignant hyperthermia.
 Contraction of jaw muscles is the first sign seen in this condition.

 Pharmacology of Spasmolytics